ministryofjustice/manage-recalls-ui/RUNBOOK.md

 #### Health of dependencies

-`/health` (i.e. https://manage-recalls.hmpps.service.justice.gov.uk/health) checks and reports the health of all services and components that the application depends upon.
+`/health` (i.e. <https://manage-recalls.hmpps.service.justice.gov.uk/health>) checks and reports the health of all services and components that the application depends upon.
 A HTTP 200 response code indicates that everything is healthy.

+You can see the services that this application depends on within the [healthcheck file](server/services/healthCheck.ts#L58-L70).

 #### Health of service

-`/ping` (i.e. https://manage-recalls.hmpps.service.justice.gov.uk/ping) indicates that the application is started up and is ready to process work.
+`/ping` (i.e. <https://manage-recalls.hmpps.service.justice.gov.uk/ping>) indicates that the application is started up and is ready to process work.
 A HTTP 200 response code indicates that the application is healthy.

 ## Operational tasks